carlos-molina/tee-morello-performance-experiments/README.md

 We do not have an explanation for that yet.
 We need to double check measurements.
 We are showing this preliminary results only to show that this is a pending question in our agenda.
+The analysys of the time to wipe the memory of the attestable replicas is also pending.